-So, what if you enjoy biking but don’t own a bike?
+But what if you enjoy biking but don’t own a bike?
 Depending on where you live, that might not be a problem.
-Many sizable cities now have bikesharing programs that offer affordable short-term rentals throughout a defined geographical area.
+Many sizable cities now have bike-share programs that offer affordable short-term rentals throughout a defined geographical area.
 These may be run by private companies, educational institutions, municipal agencies, or public-private partnerships.

-The specific features and quirks of bikesharing programs vary from place to place, but the overarching goal is always the same: Provide a fun, healthy, low-cost transportation option for locals and visitors alike.
+The specific features and quirks of bike-share programs vary from place to place, but the overarching goal is always the same: providing a fun, healthy, low-cost transportation option for locals and visitors alike.

-The typical bike share has several defining characteristics and features, including station-based bikes and payment systems, membership and pass fees, and per-hour usage fees.
-Programs are generally intuitive enough to facilitate a manageable learning curve for novice users.
-And, despite some variation, the differences are usually small enough to prevent confusion when a regular user of one city’s bike share uses another city’s program for the first time.
+The typical bike-share has several defining characteristics and features, including station-based bikes and payment systems, membership and pass fees, and per-hour usage fees.
+Programs are generally intuitive enough for novice users to understand.
+And, despite some variation, the differences are usually small enough to prevent confusion when a regular user of one city’s bike-share uses another city’s program for the first time.

-Bikes and stations are the most important physical elements of any bike share program.
+Bikes and stations are the most important physical elements of any bike-share program.
 The actual bikes are typically a standard size, color, and configuration.
-Colors are usually bright – the two-tone color scheme used by Nice Ride Minnesota, Minneapolis-St. Paul’s program, is solid blue and grassy yellow-green.
+Colors are usually bright.
+For example, the two-tone color scheme used by Nice Ride Minnesota, Minneapolis-St. Paul’s program, is solid blue and grassy yellow-green.
 Branding is often prominent as well, with many programs prominently displaying the corporate logos of big sponsors on the frames.

 Depending on the system and your membership status, you either swipe a credit card or insert an electronic key (containing your credit card information) at the kiosk to unlock and take a bike.
-Incidentally, your credit card is also the system’s primary mode of theft deterrence – if you abscond with a bike, you’re likely to be charged for a replacement.
+Your credit card is also the system’s primary mode of theft deterrence.
+If you abscond with a bike, you’re likely to be charged for a replacement.

 Usually, you don’t have to return a particular bike to a specific station.
 Regardless of where you got it, you can bring it to any station in the network, as long as there’s an available docking space.
 To maintain an even distribution of bikes across the system and ensure open docks at as many stations as possible, program employees move bikes between stations by truck or trailer.

-By enabling effortless point-to-point riding, this encourages users to think of bike share as a legitimate transportation alternative – an efficient means of commuting, shopping, or visiting friends – rather than a mere recreational tool.
+Enabling effortless point-to-point riding encourages users to think of bike sharing as a legitimate transportation alternative – an efficient means of commuting, shopping, or visiting friends – rather than a mere recreational tool.

-Generally speaking, memberships are a better deal for people who use their local bike share program regularly, while passes are better for occasional users and out-of-town visitors.
+Generally speaking, memberships are a better deal for people who use their local bike-share program regularly, while passes are better for occasional users and out-of-town visitors.
 In exchange for a higher upfront fee, members enjoy lower usage fees each time they ride.
-For example, Capital Bikeshare, in Washington, D.C., charges $75 for an annual membership, while Nice Ride Minnesota charges $65.
+For example, Capital Bikeshare in Washington, D.C., charges $85 for an annual membership.

-Additionally, Capital Bikeshare charges members nothing for the first 30 minutes, $1.50 for the second 30 minutes, $3 for the third 30 minutes, and $6 for the fourth 30 minutes.
+The difference can be stark on longer rides.
+Capital Bikeshare charges members nothing for the first 30 minutes, $1.50 for the second 30 minutes, $3 for the third 30 minutes, and $6 for each additional 30 minutes.
 Nonmembers pay nothing for the first 30 minutes, $2 for the second 30 minutes, $4 for the third 30 minutes, and $8 for the fourth 30 minutes.
-These higher usage fees are offset by lower upfront costs – a daily Capital Bikeshare pass is $7, while a monthly pass runs $25.
+These higher usage fees are offset by lower upfront costs – a daily Capital Bikeshare pass is $8, while a monthly pass runs $28.